 Skip to content

-Vector search provided by Google Cloud services allows you to index and retrieve documents.
-The documents are stored in Firestore and the corresponding document IDs are indexed using the vector search index provided by GCP.
+Vertex AI Vector Search allows you to index and retrieve documents.
+The documents are stored in Firestore and the corresponding document IDs are indexed using the vector search index provided by Vertex AI.
 These are suitable for production use cases.

 The vector search functionality is built into Genkit Go.
 You need to import the vectorsearch package: